 With this in mind, you can have multiple combinations of previous working experience and design fields.
 Others include being a painter or artist for UI design and a researcher or psychologist for UX design.

 Always think about the goals you have.
 These could be personal goals but also learning or company goals.
-This has a big impact on the overall view of how you should learn things.
+It has a significant impact on the overall view and order of how you should learn things.

 Was this post helpful to you?
 Share it with others!